2klab/DistanceBetweenAddresses.github.io/README.md

 # GetDistanceBtwAdresses
-Get the distance between two addresses and other map functionalities
+Get the distance between two addresses and other simple map functionalities.